Your Planting Zone is:

 (0)

 The Nikko Blue Hydrangea plant is a beautiful bush that has beautiful flowers.
 This plant is great for accenting a garden, lining a wall, or being used as a partition.
 You can change the color of the bloom.
-If you add aluminum sulfate, you will have a deep blue.
+If you add aluminum sulfate, you will have a deep azure.
 If you add lime, you will get a darker pink.
 It is one of the few flowers whose color can change with help.

 Scientific Name: macrophylla

-USDA Climate Zone: five through nine.
+U.S.D.A.
+Climate Zone: five through nine.
 Only winter hardy to zone 6

 Bush Height: four to six feet tall